AppIds on Avail DA?

 - Click on

-in the box that pops up.
+Submit Transaction, and then click onSign and Submitin the box that pops up.

-DO NOT CHANGE THE appID
+DO NOT CHANGE THE appID FOR THIS TRANSACTION

 - Each and every single transaction on Avail DA has an

-. - A transaction or data submission with the
+appIDassociated with it, which is greater than or equal to0. - A transaction or data submission with the

-is used for chain-level operations. - This is what we need to use for creating a new
+appIDof0is used for chain-level operations. - This is what we need to use for creating a new

-has nothing to do with a specific 'app' on Avail DA. - This field would instead have been a positive integer if we, for example, were submitting data to a specific application on Avail DA.
+appID, since the act of creating a newappIDhas nothing to do with a specific ‘app’ on Avail DA. - This field would instead have been a positive integer if we, for example, were submitting data to a specific application on Avail DA.

 -